 Unavailable Medicare Forms

 Many Medicare forms are in the links above.
-If you know the name of the form, you could search on the Medicare website for the document.
+If you know the document you need, search on the Medicare website.

-If you don’t know the form you need, talking with Medicare directly is an option.
-Also, they have representatives available 24 hours a day, 7 days a week.
+If you don’t know the form you need, talking with Medicare is an option.
+Also, they have representatives available 24 hours a day, seven days a week.

-Again, if you have a policy with our company, you get free access to a Client Services Team.
-These agents will assist you with forms, claims and any issues that may arise during the life of your policy.
+If you have a policy with our company, you get free access to a Client Services Team.
+These agents will assist you with forms, claims, and any issues that may arise during the life of your policy.